Biblioranking fundamental physics: Ranking papers

 As explained in the previous section, the PaperRank can single out some notable papers with few citations, provided that they are old.
 However, when applied to recent papers (less than 10-20 years old), the PaperRank becomes highly correlated to the number of (individual) citations, and therefore cannot perform better.

 We thereby propose an early-alert indicator that recovers some information from the past.
 First, we compute a rank among authors using all-time data.
-In particular, we adopt the AuthorRank $\mathscr{R}_A$ anticipated in eq.\eq{Cmatrix} and better discussed in the next section.
-Next, we use such rank to weight citations to papers, as in eq.\eq{ARp}.
+In particular, we adopt the AuthorRank $\mathscr{R}_A$ anticipated in \eq{Cmatrix} and better discussed in the next section.
+Next, we use such rank to weight citations to papers, as in \eq{ARp}.
 This means that we give more weight to citations from authors with higher $\mathscr{R}_A$, implementing a sort of representative democracy.
-We dub papers with top AuthorRank of papers $\mathscr{R}_p$ as `top-referred papers'.
-Table~\ref{topreferred0} shows the all-time list.
+We dub papers with top AuthorRank of papers $\mathscr{R}_p$ as `top-referred papers'. \Tabl{topreferred0} shows the all-time list.

-Table~\ref{tab:TopComparison} shows the top-cited, top-ranked and top-referred papers published within each decennium, based on all subsequent citations.
+\Tabl{TopComparison} shows the top-cited, top-ranked and top-referred papers published within each decennium, based on all subsequent citations.
 For recent papers, top-cited and top-ranked tend to be dominated by manuals of useful computer codes and by reviews.

-We finally use $\mathscr{R}_p$ to find top-referred recent papers: table~\ref{topreferred2010} shows the top-referred papers published after 2010 and with less than 10 authors (because our goal is to identify notable recent papers less known than discoveries made by big experimental collaborations).
+We finally use $\mathscr{R}_p$ to find top-referred recent papers: \tabl{topreferred2010} shows the top-referred papers published after year 2010 and with less than 10 authors (because our goal is to identify notable recent papers less known than discoveries made by big experimental collaborations) and more than 100 citations.
 Furthermore, we here removed self-citations, to avoid the list to be dominated by notable authors citing themselves.